BS in Business: Economics

 The business economics major equips students with analytical skills built on a strong general business foundation.
 This major focuses on business management responsibilities and the improvement in business decision making that comes from a deeper understanding of the economic environment of business, including labor, environmental, and international issues.
 Students become grounded in economic theory and practical applications.

 Experiential Learning Opportunities

 The School of Business and Management offers students numerous experiential learning opportunities, such as student clubs, honor societies, and study away trips.
 Students participating in study-away opportunities engage with topics of globalization, trade, culture, and global management and leadership as they travel the world.
 Typically, study-away trips include visiting global and international organizations and learning from universities and business leaders around the world.
-Numerous student clubs and honor societies offer students the opportunity to build skills in leadership, project management, decision making, and teamwork.
+Faculty-led student clubs and honor societies offer students the opportunity to build skills in leadership, project management, decision making, and teamwork.

 Business economics careers may be found throughout the field of business, including financial analysis and forecasting, banking, labor organizations, and international trade.
 Individuals in possession of strong analytical skills are in high demand.

 The Bachelor of Science in Business: Economics comprises 66 units.
 Students must achieve an average GPA of 2.5 or higher in their major courses (this includes the Business Core).

 |Business Core Courses|